 When I saw Alton Brown make simple syrup on Good Eats- on the way explaining the process behind sugar crystallization- it sparked an idea for dealing with the stockpile of crystallized honey I had in my pantry.

-In his simple syrup recipe, Alton used a tiny amount of glucose (aka corn syrup) to change the chemistry of his sugar-syrup enough that the solution became inhospitable for the formation of sugar crystal molecules.
-I began to wonder if the same method that prevents the crystallization in the simple syrup prepared for cocktails and beverages could “fix” all my crystallized honey.
+In his simple syrup recipe, Alton used a tiny amount of glucose (aka corn syrup) to change the chemistry of his sugar syrup enough that the solution became inhospitable for the formation of sugar crystal molecules.
+I began to wonder if the same method that prevents the crystallization in the simple syrup prepared for cocktails and beverages could “fix” all my crystallized honey by decrystallizing the honey.

 Honey crystals can easily be melted with heat- that’s how most people use up their crystallized honey– but I wondered if the same basic chemistry that prevented crystallization of simple syrup could rescue honey that had turned from liquid to a semi-solid state.

-Three years after my original test of this hypothesis, I can confirm that this method works to fix crystalilzed honey and prevent re-crystallization when it is returned to storage.
-I waited three years to see if the honey in my test batch recrystallized, and can confirm this method for fixing crystallized honey was a success.
+Three years after my original test of this hypothesis, I can confirm that this method works to fix crystallilzed honey and prevent re-crystallization when it is returned to storage.
+I waited three years to see if the honey in my test batch recrystallized, and I can confirm the test was a success: this method for fixing crystallized honey prevents recrystalization.
 Below, I demonstrate this method step by step.

 Steps to Fix and Stabilize Crystallized Honey